AirshipCMS/Docs/Product-Collection-Index-Template.md

 #### Property: `price`
+This is the regular price of the product.

 The `{{format_currency}}` helper is useful for fields that contain currency values.
 For more information, see the [format_currency](Propeller-Helpers.md#format_currency) documentation.

 Example Markup: